soodoku/lta/README.md

 In the Internet era, with an ever increasing proportion of households that have 'cut-the-cord,' media markets mean less than ever.
 But local television news continues to draw older people.
 And local network affiliates are still an important part of media 'diets' of older Americans.

 Using [FCC DTV Maps](https://www.fcc.gov/media/engineering/dtvmaps), we first create a comprehensive database of all local channels per zip code.
-Then, we cluster zip codes using k-means, choosing k in a way that follows the 'elbow' rule.
-We also produce a clustering with the constraint that zip codes can only be merged with other zip codes in the 'same' county (over 90% share).
+Then, we cluster zip codes two different ways: 1. using k-means based on overlap between tv stations, 2. using manhattan distance.

 ### Scraping